21407alfredmunga/supply_chain_analytics/README.md

 Feel free to fork the project, open issues for bugs or enhancement ideas, and submit pull requests with improvements.
 Please document any new datasets or dependencies in this README.

-## License

-No explicit license has been provided.
-If you plan to share or reuse this work publicly, consider adding an appropriate open-source license.